 Documentation is paramount, as these initial findings likely will be used as a baseline for all future evaluations.

 A comprehensive examination should also include ruling out non-organic causes of low back pain/symptoms.
-When the clinician suspects potential malingering, consideration should be given to the following:
+When the clinician suspects potential psychological causes, consideration should be given to the following:

 Evaluation of patients with low back pain typically includes anterior-posterior (AP) and lateral radiographs of the impacted area.
 Some physicians will obtain radiographs of the entire spine.
 An MRI should not be ordered at the initial presentation of suspected acute disc herniations in patients lacking “red flags,” because these patients will initially trial a 6-week course of physical therapy and frequently improve.
 An MRI likely is an unnecessary financial and utilization burden in the initial presentation.
 If at follow-up the symptomology is still present, then an MRI can be obtained at that time.
 The focus should be directed to the T2 weighted sagittal, and axial images as these will illustrate any compression of neurologic elements (Figure 1).
 Over time, both symptomatic and asymptomatic disc herniations will decrease in size on MRI.
 The finding of disc disease (degeneration or herniation) on MRI does not correlate with the likelihood of chronic pain or the future need for surgery.

 In the setting of “red-flags,” aggressive diagnosis and likely surgical options should be explored.
 Examples of these red flags include: